-A low wattage ENERGY STAR qualified compact fluorescent screw-in bulb (CFL) is installed in place of an incandescent screw-in bulb.
+A low wattage ENERGY STAR qualified compact fluorescent screw-in bulb (CFL) is installed in place of a baseline screw-in bulb.

 This characterization assumes that the CFL is installed in a residential location.
-If the implementation strategy does not allow for the installation location to be known (e.g. an upstream retail program), evaluation data could be used to determine an appropriate residential v commercial split.
-If this is not available, it is recommended to use this residential characterization for all installs in unknown locations to be appropriately conservative in savings assumptions.
+If the implementation strategy does not allow for the installation location to be known (e.g. an upstream retail program), a deemed split of 96% Residential and 4% Commercial assumptions should be used.

-Federal legislation stemming from the Energy Independence and Security Act of 2007 will require all general-purpose light bulbs between 40 and 100W to be approximately 30% more energy efficient than current incandescent bulbs.
-Production of 100W, standard efficacy incandescent lamps ends in 2012, followed by restrictions on 75W in 2013 and 60W and 40W in 2014.
+Federal legislation stemming from the Energy Independence and Security Act of 2007 (EISA) will require all general-purpose light bulbs between 40W and 100W to be approximately 30% more energy efficient than current incandescent bulbs.
+Production of 100W, standard efficacy incandescent lamps ended in 2012, followed by restrictions on 75W in 2013 and 60W and 40W in 2014.
 The baseline for this measure will therefore become bulbs (improved incandescent or halogen) that meet the new standard.

-To account for these new standards and the expected delay in clearing retail inventory, the first year annual savings for this measure is reduced for 100W equivalent bulbs in June 2012, for 75W equivalent bulbs in June 2013 and for 60 and 40W equivalent bulbs in June 2014.
+To account for these new standards, the expected delay in clearing retail inventory, and the potential for movement of product across state borders, the first year annual savings for this measure is reduced for 100W equivalent bulbs in June 2012, for 75W equivalent bulbs in June 2013 and for 60W and 40W equivalent bulbs in June 2014.